soderlind/coding-standard/README.md

 ## Sniff

-`FullyQualifiedInternalFunctions`, a PHP CodeSniffer sniff that checks if the internal PHP functions are missing a backslash.
+`FullyQualifiedGlobalFunctions`, a PHP CodeSniffer sniff that checks if the global PHP functions are missing a backslash.

 ### Why?:

-Function resolution without the backslash forces the PHP internals to verify for each function call if function belongs to current namespace or the global namespace.
+Function resolution without the backslash forces the PHP globals to verify for each function call if function belongs to current namespace or the global namespace.
 With the backslash PHP does not check the current namespace and therefore execution is faster.

 ## Install